Sharing is caring!

 Hypnobabies® – Natural Childbirth at its best!

-“The Peace cue was my BFF!
-I also really relied on the Hypnobabies tracks during the induction to stay comfortable, calm and even get some naps in.
+“The Peace cue (Hypnobabies cue for instant physical comfort) was my BFF!
+I also really relied on the Hypnobabies hypnosis tracks during the induction to stay comfortable, calm and even get some naps in.
 I feel like a Rock Star, and think I accomplished the most amazing thing I might ever do!”

 As soon as the ultrasound tech put the wand down on my belly, my husband made a comment that there was a lot of stuff in there!
 A few seconds later she clicked